Position Title: United Way 211 Community Resource Specialist

 Location: Fort Myers, FL

-ABOUT UNITED WAY OF LEE, HENDRY, GLADES and OKEECHOBEE
+ABOUT UNITED WAY OF LEE, HENDRY, and GLADES

-United Way of Lee, Hendry, Glades and Okeechobee (UWLHGO) is a volunteer driven organization dedicated to improving the quality of life for all people in our community.
+United Way of Lee, Hendry, and Glades (UWLHG) is a volunteer driven organization dedicated to improving the quality of life for all people in our community.
 This is accomplished through fundraising, fund distribution (90+ partners), community building, volunteer advancement, and information and referral.
-UWLHGO is an $11 million nonprofit social services organization, with 59 employees in four locations with the main campus being located at 7273 Concourse Drive, Fort Myers, FL.
+UWLHG is a $11million nonprofit social services organization, with 64 employees in four locations with the main campus being located at 7273 Concourse Drive, Fort Myers, FL.
 The majority of funding is from private donations although UWLHGO also receives local, state, and federal grants.

 The Community Resource Specialist is the direct liaison with people seeking information and help from health and human service programs.
 It is the responsibility of the Community Resource Specialist to work with those in need of services to ensure that they receive prompt and accurate information regarding human services.
 This communication will often require problem solving and follow up services.